Antigua is probably the most famous place for tourists and backpackers alike in Guatemala!

 Here's a brief history of the Santa Catalina Arch if you want to know more!

-This “Hill of the Cross” is only a short and easy 30 minute “hike” upwards from the centre of Antigua.
-It offers stunning views across the city and it’s a great place to catch the sunset.
+Translated as “Hill of the Cross” from Spanish, this mirador is only a short and easy 30 minute “hike” up from the center of Antigua.
+It offers stunning views across the city, and is the perfect place to watch the red sunsets take over the sky.

-When you arrive you’ll have awesome views of the volcanoes that surround you, and there are people selling drinks and snacks.
+When you arrive you’ll have awesome views of the volcanoes that surround you, and there are also locals selling all kinds of drinks and snacks here.

 Also, you can legally fly a drone here, so it’s a good opportunity to get some AWESOME footage of the volcanos!

-Antigua is BURSTING with bars and opportunities to drink.
-Alcohol is very cheap, and you can get shots of tequila (no thank you) for 5Q which is like 50 pence, and Cuba Libres for 10Q which is £1.
+Antigua is BURSTING with tons of bars and opportunities to drink, and alcohol here is very cheap.
+You can get shots of tequila (no thank you) for 5Q which is like 50 pence, and Cuba Libres for 10Q which is £1.

-Or you can do what Bradley and I did and create our own bar crawl!
+You can do what Bradley and I did which is create your very own bar crawl!
 We were there for Bradley's Birthday, so we wanted to create a cool list of places to go.
 Here is where we recommend:

 There are lots of really cool artisan markets in Guatemala and I love a good souvenir, so that’s why it’s made the list of the best things to do in Antigua.

 I collect shot glasses from every country I visit, alongside travel bands, and Brad collects flag patches for his rucksack.
-There is a market located next to the famous arch and it has everything.
-Everything is quite cheap too, which is surprising for such a tourist thriving area.
+There is a market located next to the famous arch and it has literally everything.

-You can also buy little bags of Guatemalan coffee and chocolate which make great gifts for family and friends back home.
+Some of the best things to buy include little bags of Guatemalan coffee and chocolate, which make great gifts for family and friends back home.

 Trust me, you'll want to spend some time (and save some cash) to wander around this market during your trip.

-Speaking of coffee, Guatemala is a rich coffee region, and it’s well known.
+Speaking of coffee, Guatemala is a rich coffee region, and is known to be one of the best coffee-growing regions on Earth.
 I loved the coffee here and this was one of my highlights in Antigua.

-So, if you love coffee as much as I do, then take a coffee tour.
+So, if you love coffee as much as I do, then be sure to take a Coffee Tour!

 There are different types of tours available, but try and get something authentic and in English (if you don’t speak any Spanish) so you can truly learn about the process.